dragid10/ItemDatabase/README.md

 # Getting started

-This project uses python 3.12
+This project uses python 3.12 and is still very much a WIP

 1. Install dependenciesd